Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

 Once you get familiar with unit testing you want to test everything, and sometimes you may feel the need to test everything just for the sake of testing everything.
 Sure, it's nice to look at fully green unit test code coverage reports (such as the one from Titanium Lambda), but in reality testing unit testing isn't always easy, it takes some time for you to sit down and really think about what's going on and ensure you are testing the right things (which is why having a pair partner there keeping you honest is so great).
 For example, in this project we chose not to write unit tests for the configuration files from `gatsby-default-starter` such as `seo.tsx` or `404.tsx`.

-## ScreenShot Testing
+## Screenshot Testing
 This propject does not include any screenshot testing.
 We believe that once your project is in a really solid state where the UI is pretty set, then some screenshot testing framework such as [percy.io](https://percy.io/) can be extremely useful in ensuring there are not regressions in css, layout, and other visual elements that are not really suited for testing with Cypress.
 We encourage you to experiment with whatever other types of automated testing you may find useful, but we would advise not to forgoe the base unit testing & cypress + cucumber testing we recommend here!

-## Repaclacing PropTypes with TypeScript Interfaces
+## Replacing PropTypes with TypeScript Interfaces
 We struggled for a while with trying to figure out how to speficy through React `propTypes` that some property was an instance of a TypeScript interface.
 Then after not finding a good solution and speaking to other engineers, we came to the conclusion that we prefered to use functional components that use TypeScript to define the types of the props instead of propTypes.
 This just overall made things easier, and the React propTypes don't really provide any extra information that can't be convyed arguably more cleanly with interfaces and so we figured keeping the propTypes would only be an unnecessary duplication and burden for reading and updating these props later.